cozy/cozy-stack/docs/delegated-auth.md

 ## Open ID Connect

-OpenID Connect can also be used, and is more adapted when the
+OpenID Connect can also be used, and is more adapted when the users don't always come from the authentication provider.

 For OpenID Connect, there are more configuration parameters and they must be configured per context.
 A context is set of configuration parameters and each